solliancenet/tech-immersion-data-ai/day2-exp1/README.md

 2. Now we are ready to test the bot.
 Before testing, you must update the **appsettings.json** file in the **AutomotiveSkills** project.
 To do this, switch back to the solution in Visual Studio and expand the **AutomotiveSkill** project in the Solution Explorer. **Double-click** on the **appsettings.json** file to open it.

 3. Update your `appsettings.json` file with the newly created .bot file name and .bot file secret.
 The .bot file is located in the root directory of the **AutomotiveSkill** project.
+Most likely, the script that you ran already added the bot file name for you.
+Example: `tech-immersion-YOUR_UNIQUE_ID.bot`.

     ```
       {